JaysonBrenton/PaceTrace/PaceTrace — Auth Wireframes → Mid-fi + Storybook Chromatic.md

 | Stories | — | `web/src/stories/auth/**` | Chromatic snapshots enforce visual parity. |

 The quick-reference tables below replace the scattered reminders that previously repeated these paths in each section.

+> Legacy `web/` paths are preserved for context.
+When Storybook returns, host it at the repo root and keep Prisma + APIs in the production app.

 # Goals (do all)
 1) **Design tokens & Tailwind wiring**